jxnblk/blog/src/posts/generating-color-palette-documentation-from-css.md

   width="768"
   height="576" />

-While seeing combinations that don’t have enough contrast might be useful, for this tutorial set
-Colorable’s `threshold` option to 3 to only show combinations that pass the WCAG minimum for large text.
+While seeing combinations that don’t have high enough contrast might be useful, for this tutorial set Colorable’s `threshold` option to 3 to only show combinations that pass the WCAG minimum for large text.

 ```js